-A popular question asked by people visiting the Adriatic is “how do I get from Zagreb to Venice?”
+People visiting Croatia ask a popular question: “How do I get from Zagreb to Venice?”
 Alternatively, people sometimes also wonder how to get from Venice to Zagreb.
 In this article, we’ll list all your options.

 Zagreb, the capital of Croatia, is a fun mix of history and modernity.
-It has the “misfortune” of being the capital of a country that boasts one of Europe’s most spectacular coasts, though.
-As a result, if often spends much of its time in the shadow of places like Istria, Split, and Dubrovnik.
+It has the “misfortune” of being the capital of a country that boasts one of Europe’s most spectacular coasts.
+As a result, it often spends much of its time in the shadow of places like the Istria Peninsula, Split, and Dubrovnik.

 On the other hand, Zagreb is the only city in Croatia with a major international airport, making it the arrival and departure point for many foreign visitors.

-After arriving in Zagreb and having explored the city and the rest of Croatia, a lot of tourists want to take advantage of Croatia’s proximity to northeastern Italy.
 A visit to Venice is almost irresistible.
-So, if that’s on your mind as well, you should check out the following Zagreb to Venice transfer options.
+After arriving in Zagreb and exploring the city and the rest of Croatia, a lot of tourists want to take advantage of Croatia’s proximity to northeastern Italy.
+So, if that’s on your mind, you should also check out the following Zagreb to Venice transfer options.

-First of all, however, it is important to note that all transportation schedules may change in the future.
-Whether you’re traveling by bus, train or private transfer from Zagreb, make sure to check the respective company’s latest, up-to-date schedule.
+However, it is essential to note that all transportation schedules may change.
+Whether traveling by bus, train, or private transfer from Zagreb, check the respective company’s latest, up-to-date schedule.

 The total distance is about 385 kilometers.
-Without any detours, you should count on 5 or more hours to complete the drive from Zagreb to Venice.
-The reason why it’s difficult to predict how long it will take you is that there is a border check involved.
+You should count on five or more hours to complete the drive from Zagreb to Venice without any detours.
+It’s difficult to predict how long it will take you because a border check is involved.
 Much of the route leads through Slovenia.

-Because Croatia is not (yet) part of the Schengen Area and Slovenia and Italy are, the Croatia-Slovenia border is the effective entry point to the open-border Schengen Area.
-You will need a passport or European ID card to enter Slovenia (and move on to other Schengen Area countries such as Italy).
+You will need a passport or European ID card to enter Slovenia (and move on to other Schengen Zone countries such as Italy).

-Croatia, Slovenia, and Italy are all part of the European Union, though, so you are allowed to take rental cars in and out those countries.
+Croatia, Slovenia, and Italy are all part of the European Union so that you can take rental cars in and out of those countries.
 Note that Slovenia has a national highway toll system in place.
-We suggest that you check with your Croatia car rental company if the toll fees are included in the rental price.
+We suggest you check with your Croatia car rental company if the toll fees are included in the rental price.

 A window sticker indicates that you have paid your toll fees.
 If your rental car does not have one of those, you must buy one at the Slovenia border.

-There is no border control at the Slovenia-Italy border, so there should be no delays there.
+There is no border control at the Slovenia-Italy border, so there should be no delays.